YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Alan Kay:** It was about the summer of '71 that was designed.
 This is not a dynabook, but this is an attempt to take existing technology and do something that I thought we could cover a lot of the ground that Seymour Papert had been doing.
-This also is influenced by Wes Clark's Link.
+This also is influenced by Wes Clark's LINC.
 More than the Flex machine.

 **Alan Kay:** The Flex machine was too complicated.